Bill Denz

 Bill Denz, formally Matthew William Denz, (27 December 1951 – 3 October 1983) was a mountain climber from New Zealand, famous for his free solo climbing and reputed climbing of the Machapuchare illegally in 1983.

 Early life

 Denz was born on 27 September 1951 in Surrey, England.
 However, at the age of 2, his family decided to move to New Zealand in 1953, which led to him growing up in Dunedin, where he began his climbing journey.
 He reached his first successes when climbing the area around Mount Cook in 1970.

 Mountain climbing

-Denz had become pretty famous due to his effective ways of climbing the harsh routes in the Southern Alps, Darran Mountains and Patagonia.
-He was described as a free solo climber, who loved mountains that hadn't been climbed, would refuse to choose easy routes and ice climb in harsh areas.
+Denz had become somewhat famous due to his effective ways of climbing the harsh routes in the Southern Alps, Darran Mountains and Patagonia.
+He was described as a free solo climber, who loved mountains that hadn't been climbed, would refuse to choose easy routes, and who would ice climb in harsh areas.

 One of his friends, Philipp Herron, died when climbing the Cerro Torre with him.
 Due to his friend's death and the extremely harsh environment, Denz would only manage to climb the finale rime mushroom twice, instead of the summit.